UTDNebula/website/docs/overview.md

 # Overview

-This website is primarily meant for project-wide development and governance information, like Project Nebula-wide styles/themes, code style, etc.
+This website is primarily meant for project-wide development, API documentation, and governance information, like Project Nebula-wide styles/themes, code style, etc.

 For information on how to use each of Project Nebula's projects, see the